ingrithsantamaria/weatherMapAPI/README.md

 1. Ensure that the API correctly returns the current weather data when queried with a city name.
 2. Confirm that the API can retrieve current weather data using a city's unique ID.
-3. Test the API's ability to return a 5-day weather forecast for a specified city by name.
+3. Test the API's ability to return a 5-day weather forecast for a specified city by name.4
+4. The structure of the response by city is validated.
+5. The HTTP state is validated when the API KEY is invalid.
+6. It is validated that response times are less than 500 ms

 # Recommendation: